spiffy-TOS/The-Rings-of-Chaos/README.md

 There’s magic, yeah.
 Sort of.
 It’s more like... music?
 Resonance?
 Feelings that punch you in the chest and make machines blink?
 I don’t know, I’m not a wizard.
 Ask Vexra.
 Actually don’t.
 She bit someone last time.

 Trax (the guy translating this) is apparently important.
 He used to be ██████████████████.
 Now he’s something *more*.
 Or *less*.
 Depends who you ask. is apparently important.
-He used to be something else, now he’s something *more*.
-Or *less*.
-Depends who you ask.

 I mostly just fix things and try not to explode.